Inferring Epidemics from Multiple Dependent Data via Pseudo-Marginal Methods: Multiple data on epidemics

 \subsection{A model for multiple data on severe influenza}

 Influenza is monitored by many surveillance schemes in the UK, one of these is the Severe Acute Respiratory Infection (SARI)-Watch scheme \citep{SARIWatch}, which has evolved from the \ac{USISS}, the main source of data on severe influenza cases in the UK prior to the COVID-19 pandemic.
-According to the \ac{USISS} protocol \citep{health2011sourcesa}, all \ac{NHS} trusts in England report, among other things, the weekly number of laboratory-confirmed influenza cases admitted to \ac{IC} units.
-In addition to this mandatory scheme, a sentinel subgroup of NHS trusts in England is recruited every year to participate in the \ac{USISS} sentinel scheme \citep{health2011sourcesb, boddington2017developing}, which reports weekly numbers of laboratory-confirmed influenza cases hospitalised at all levels of care.
-Some individuals might be detected in both datasets, leading to a dependence.
+According to the \ac{USISS} protocol \citep{health2011sourcesa}, all \ac{NHS} trusts in England report the weekly number of laboratory-confirmed influenza cases admitted to \ac{IC} units.
+In addition to this mandatory scheme, a sentinel subgroup of NHS trusts in England is recruited every year to participate in a sentinel scheme \citep{health2011sourcesb, boddington2017developing}, which reports weekly numbers of laboratory-confirmed influenza cases hospitalised at all levels of care.
+Some individuals might be detected in both datasets, leading to a dependence (see Figure 1 in the SI).